-CountyCare staff is available at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TDD/TTY), Monday through Friday from 8:00 AM to 6:00 PM; and Saturday 9:00 AM to 1:00 PM (Central Time) to answer your questions.
+CountyCare staff is available at

+312-864-8200 / 855-444-1661 (toll-free) / 711 (TDD/TTY), Monday through Friday from 8:00 AM to 6:00 PM; and Saturday 9:00 AM to 1:00 PM (Central Time) to answer your questions.
 You can also call our Nurse Advice Line 24 hours a day, every day of the year, with any questions you may have about your health.
 It is staffed with nurses who can assist you in any language that you may need.
-Our main goal is to make sure you receive high-quality health care
+Our main goal is to make sure you receive high-quality health care.

-This handbook tells you about your medical benefits.
+This handbook for CountyCare, CountyCare Access (Health Benefits for Immigrant Adults and Seniors members), and prospective members tells you about your medical benefits.
 We would like you to read everything in this packet and write down any questions you have.
 It explains: